-The objectives of this RFIP is to invite eligible industry and academia to participate in IC-21/Fall through submission of abstracts in response to the scenario at Annex I, identifying and exploring existing and emerging technologies that could address current and foreseeable challenges to an effective and efficient approach.
+The objectives of this RFIP is to invite eligible industry and academia to participate in IC-22/Fall through submission of abstracts in response to the scenario at Annex I, identifying and exploring existing and emerging technologies that could address current and foreseeable challenges to an effective and efficient approach.

 3.3 Planned activities.
-The IC-21/Fall will consist of:
+The IC-22/Fall will consist of:

 - a.
-Initial Selection Phase: The selection will be announced 25 days prior to the Pitch Day, allowing further development of the presentation Finalists will be contacted directly by email by the Innovation Hub team and the announcement will be made on the IC-21/Fall webpage.
-The selected submissions will be invited to be presented live online on the Pitch Day.
-Any cost associated with presenting online remains the sole responsibility of the industry/academia providing the submission. - b.
-Final selection phase: On the Pitch Day, the winners of the IC-21/Fall will be selected by a Board of HQ SACT representatives and announced as part of the Pitch Day program. - 3.4 Expected input from industry/academia.
+Initial Selection Phase: The selection will be announced 12 days prior to the Pitch Day, allowing further development of the presentation Finalists will be contacted directly by email by the Innovation Hub team and the announcement will be made on the IC-22/Fall webpage.
+The selected submissions will be invited to be presented live online or on-site on the Pitch Day.
+Any cost associated with presenting online or on-site remains the sole responsibility of the industry/academia providing the submission. - b.
+Final selection phase: On the Pitch Day, the winners of the IC-22/Fall winners for HQ SACT will be selected by a board of NATO HQ SACT and other relevant experts invited by NATO HQ SACT and announced as part of the Pitch Day program. - 3.4 Expected input from industry/academia.
 See below in Section IV. - 3.5 Expected benefits to industry.
-Through this collaboration, HQ SACT offers industry / academia an opportunity to gain awareness about the particularities of the innovation challenges in NATO and Nations.
-It will be an opportunity to engage with HQ SACT Innovation Hub and other participants within a framework of a community of interest Page 5 of 12 focused on the development of innovative solutions based on new technologies in support of the NATO Innovation Process.
+Through this collaboration, HQ SACT offers industry / academia an opportunity to gain awareness about the particularities of the innovation Page 6 of 14 challenges in NATO and Nations.
+It will be an opportunity to engage with HQ SACT Innovation Hub and other participants within a framework of a community of interest focused on the development of innovative solutions based on new technologies in support of the NATO Innovation Process.